-To help the operator when loading the CD changer with new CDs, trouble-shooting or servicing, several aid functions have been incorporated from earlier phonographs.
-Group 15x of the test programs includes functions such as read-out of error memory, various continuous run tests as well as input and display tests.
+To help the operator when trouble-shooting or servicing, several help functions have been incorporated from earlier phonographs.
+The test programs include functions such as read-out of error memory, various continuous run tests as well as input and display tests.
 For these purposes, the group code (Fx) is shown in the middle display.
-Group 16x serves to initialize the CDs and their number of tracks in the title memory of the phonograph.